Online Safety for Parents

 Fortnite issues?

-Common Sense’s take – https://www.commonsensemedia.org/app-reviews/fortnite
+Common Sense’s take – https://www.commonsensemedia.org/game-reviews/fortnite

 NSPCC – https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/online-safety/online-games-helping-children-play-safe/